 1. Roof Design

-The first thing you need to check with your home builder is whether your roof will support at least 6.6kW of solar panels (20 - 22 panels) with a 5kW inverter (as per Finn Peacock's suggestion on SolarQuotes).
-Incredibly - in this day in age when an all-electric future is certain to become the norm, there are still developers and homebuilders getting away with building brand new 'slender roof houses' without provision for supporting solar resources.
-In 2019 the average size system Goliath Solar & Electrical has installed for it’s clients has been 10kW which is around 34 panels installed with annual electricity savings of close to $3,000!
+The first thing you need to check with your home builder is whether your roof will support at least 7.92kW of solar panels (20 – 22 panels) with a 6kW inverter (as per Finn Peacock’s suggestion on SolarQuotes).
+Incredibly – in this day in age when an all-electric future is certain to become the norm, there are still developers and homebuilders getting away with building brand new ‘slender roof houses’ without provision for supporting solar resources.
+In 2020 the average size system Goliath Solar & Electrical has installed for it’s clients has been 10kW for single phase homes and 13kW for three phase homes which is around 29 – 40 panels installed with annual electricity savings from $2,500 – $3,500!